Aziru

 Aziru (^{m}a-zi-ra) was the Canaanite ruler of Amurru, modern Lebanon, in the 14th century BC.
 He was the son of Abdi-Ashirta, the previous Egyptian vassal of Amurru and a direct contemporary of Akhenaten.

+Family

+Aziru was the son and successor of Abdi-Ashirta, the founder of the Kingdom of Amurru.

+He was the father of DU-Teššup.

 Reign

+Aziru was a petty king of the Land of Amurru, a vassal of Suppiluliuma I, Arnuwanda II and Mursili II.
+He changed his allegiance to Suppiluliuma I around 1350-1345 BCE, and was still alive in Year 7 of Mursili II (c.
+1315 BCE), when neigboring provinces rebelled.